solodev/cloud-documentation/src/dashboard/index.md

 The dashboard view will display a collection of your active apps and services in a card or table format.
 You can also quickly add new services from your dashboard by clicking the **Add Service** button.

 Your Developer Org Dashboard is only accessible by you and cannot be shared with other users or groups in Solodev Cloud.
-Those functions are available for organizations you create or are invited to in the __Business Org Dashboard__.
+Those functions are available for organizations you create or are invited to in the <u>Business Org Dashboard</u>.

 !!!Note:
 Marketplace is not a default option in your Developer Org.
 You must activate it first before it will appear in the left hand tree.
 Click here to learn how.